 - b.
-You can't lie, a lie is always wrong therefore Google lying about not tracking us is unjust regardless of the results - We have a moral duty to treat someone in a just way, we can't do an injustice in order to do justice. - a.
-As I said before, there is no exception that Google should be invading our privacy as humans9 - b.
+You can't lie, a lie is always wrong therefore Google lying about not tracking us is unjust regardless of the results - 9.
+We have a moral duty to treat someone in a just way, we can't do an injustice in order to do justice. - a.
+As I said before, there is no exception that Google should be invading our privacy as humans - b.
 Even if you know that Google is invading our privacy or lying, it still won't make it right.
-That is the hypotheticals I talked about earlier.10 - 10.
-The internet was released to the public as unregulated, them regulating us through search engines like Google would therefore be a lie.
-11 - 11.
+That is the hypotheticals I talked about earlier. - 10.
+The internet was released to the public as unregulated, them regulating us through search engines like Google would therefore be a lie. - 11.
 A person can think through reason and therefore they can differ from right or wrong.
 Since a person can think through reason they know lying is wrong as it is not in accordance with the universal law.
-This means though we can differ from right or wrong it must constitute with the universal law of reasoning and rationality.
-12
+This means though we can differ from right or wrong it must constitute with the universal law of reasoning and rationality. - a.
+All humans must have pure reason to think through rationality as to not harm another being in accordance with the universal law. - i.
+This ties in with us having goodwill

 W.D Ross's take on this: According to Ross, companies have a moral duty to be honest.
-This would mean that Google needs to be honest and tell us which ways they use our information13 and how they are tracking our data.14 Without Google doing this, we are forced to use the internet in fear of what we write, say, search, etc. on the internet can come back to haunt you.
-That applies even if it was something 7 or 8 years ago.15 Ross would argue that we have a prima facie duty to never treat people as a means.
-This means to treat people through moral obligation not moral judgement.
-Google's moral obligation would then mean to always be open, honest, and never lie regardless to where it leads the company as a whole.16 http://plato.stanford.edu/archives/spr2014/entries/kant-reason/>.
+This would mean that Google needs to be honest and tell us which ways they use our information and how they are tracking our data.
+Without Google doing this, we are forced to use the internet in fear of what we write, say, search, etc. on the internet can come back to haunt you.
+That applies even if it was something 7 or 8 years ago.
+Ross would argue that we have a

-9 Williams, Garrath, "Kant's Account of Reason", The Stanford Encyclopedia of Philosophy (Spring 2014 Edition), Edward N. Zalta (ed.), URL =
+&lt;sup>9 Williams, Garrath, "Kant's Account of Reason", The Stanford Encyclopedia of Philosophy (Spring 2014 Edition), Edward N. Zalta (ed.), URL =